-Alzheimer’s disease is the most common form of dementia, a progressive condition marked by declines in memory, language, problem-solving and other skills that enable everyday activities, according to the Alzheimer’s Association.
+Alzheimer’s disease is the most common form of dementia, a progressive condition marked by declines in memory, language, problem-solving, and other skills that enable everyday activities, according to the Alzheimer’s Association.
 About 5 million Americans have Alzheimer’s.
-More than 15 million Americans provide unpaid care for these patients and others with dementia, the association said.
+The association said that more than 15 million Americans provide unpaid care for these patients and others with dementia.

-“The magnitude of the difference was shocking to me, even though the trend is what I expected,” said study author Dr. Amy Kelley, an associate professor of geriatrics and palliative medicine at Icahn School of Medicine at Mount Sinai in New York City.
+“The magnitude of the difference was shocking to me, even though the trend is what I expected.”Dr. Amy Kelley, an associate professor of geriatrics and palliative medicine at Icahn School of Medicine at Mount Sinai in New York City.

-Quoted in an article in health.com, Kelly said she feels the vast majority of people don’t have any idea about these costs unless they’re living it.
+Quoted in an article in Health.com, Kelly said she feels the vast majority of people don’t have any idea about these costs unless they’re living it.

-Health insurance and Medicare and Medicare supplements will only pay for a short period of ‘skilled care’.
-Most extended Long Term Health Care – which includes the supervision related to the care of those with dementia, is custodial and supervisory in nature which is not paid for at all by traditional insurance.
+Health insurance and Medicare and Medicare supplements will only pay for a short period of ‘skilled care.’
+Most extended long-term health care – which includes the supervision related to the care of those with dementia - is custodial and supervisory in nature which is not paid for at all by traditional insurance.

 Kelley said future research should look more at caregiving-related issues related to dementia, such as if patients’ loved ones are forced to sell their assets to pay for care.

-“If we’re finding that the next generation is reducing their work hours or selling their assets or leaving their jobs completely to provide that informal, unpaid care.
+“If we’re finding that the next generation is reducing their work hours or selling their assets or leaving their jobs completely to provide informal, unpaid care.
 Then we need to ask ourselves as a society what the implication of that is for our economy and that next generation,” she explained.

-The main component of dementia costs is institutional and home-based Long Term Care—not medical services.
+The main component of dementia costs is institutional and home-based long-term care—not medical services.
 Nursing home care plus formal and informal home care represents 75 to 84 percent of dementia costs.